mitzvahgirl/mitzvahgirl.github.io/_posts/2019-08-01-scraping_broadway_com.markdown

 One of my goals for my portfolio and for the Flatiron School, is to relate each project to a theatre-related ideaor  "user

 problem."
-As such, I chose to create a CLI data gem that provides the user with information scraped from [www.broadway.com](http://www.broadway.com].
+As such, I chose to create a CLI data gem that provides the user with information scraped from [[www.broadway.com](http://www.broadway.com]](http://).problem."
+As such, I chose to create a CLI data gem that provides the user with information scraped from [[www.broadway.com](http://www.broadway.com]](http://).